-- 1. The SENCO will meet with class teachers to discuss additional needs, concerns and to give advice about the 'Assess Plan Do Review Proforma'. - 2.
+- 1. The SENCO will meet with class teachers to discuss additional needs, concerns and to give advice about Additional Support Plans. - 2.
 At other times, the class teachers will alert the SENCO to newly arising concerns. - 3.
 Reviews will be held at least three times a year for children working at SEN Support. - 4.
-Targets arising from 'Assess Plan Do Review' meetings and reviews will be used to inform and support whole class approaches to inclusion eg: differentiation, varied teaching styles.
+Targets arising from Additional Support Plan meetings and reviews will be used to inform and support whole class approaches to inclusion eg:

+differentiation, varied teaching styles.

 - 5. The SENCO monitors curriculum planning with regard to SEND. - 6.
 The SENCO, together with the Headteacher, monitors the quality and effectiveness of provision for pupils with SEND through classroom observation and monitoring children's work. - 7.
 Class teachers primarily deliver SEND support through high quality teaching and differentiated teaching methods.
-Additional support is given by trained teaching assistants (TAs) throughout the school in Support Programmes monitored by the SENCO and class teachers.
-The support timetable is reviewed three times a year by the SENCO in line with current pupil needs.
-Funding for these programmes is allocated from the schools SEN budget, some additional funding for those in receipt of an EHC Plan comes from the Local Authority's centrally held funds. - 8.
-Support and advice is sought when required, from SEND Specialist Services, Speech and Language Therapists, Occupational Therapists and Physiotherapists. - Support staff, class teachers, SENCO, the Headteacher and outside agencies liaise and share developments in order to inform reviews and forward planning.
+Additional support is given by trained teaching assistants (TAs) throughout the school in Support Programmes monitored by the SENCO.
+The support timetable is reviewed twice a year by the SENCO in line with current pupil needs.
+Funding for these programmes is allocated from the schools AEN budget, some additional funding for statemented pupils and those in receipt of an EHC plan comes from the Local Authority's centrally held funds. - 8.
+Support and advice is sought when required, from the Specialist Teacher Support Service, Educational Psychologists, Speech and Language Therapists, Occupational Therapists and Physiotherapists. - 9.
+Support staff, class teachers, SENCO, the Headteacher and outside agencies liaise and share developments in order to inform reviews and forward planning.